dmunagapati/gabriel-money-api/README.md

     "phone_number": "+19709456544"
 }'

-the expected response should be:
+# the expected response should be:

 {
   "userId": "USERIDHERE"
 }

-where the userid is whatever should be outputted

-to get user data (GET):
+# to get user data (GET):

 curl -X GET http://localhost:3000/api/users/<USERIDHERE>

-this is the expected response
+# this is the expected response

 {
     "userId": "USERIDHERE",